 Wherever regulatory requirements demand compliance, using a lawyer to review and sign-off on this part of your business will save you time, money, and potentially your company and intellectual property in the long run.
 Don't skimp on legal counsel.

 9. Use local and national business resources.

-Local, county, and national resources exist to ensure your company is compliant, that you've chosen the correct legal structure, the name you've selected is available, and how to secure loans and other types of money that is available to entrepreneurs.
+Local, county, and national resources exist to ensure your company is compliant, that you've chosen the correct legal structure, the name you've selected is available, as well as learn about business loan options and other types of money that is available to entrepreneurs.
 Your local corporation commission, the Small Business Administration, and the IRS are all useful resources at every planning stage.

 10. Review everything.